rpatel26/Hopfiled_Game/README.md

 # Hopfield Pattern Engine

 ## About
+The following is a pattern recognition engine based on the Hopfield Neural Network.

 ## Prerequisite
 Before running any of the code in this repo, the following must be installed at the minimum: